bhozz01/IdiotBox/README.md

 7. Run the command;
 8. Enjoy!

-***If you are using a gLua loader, you will have to copy the script itself (which you can do by opening the .lua file with any text editor), paste it into the loader's console and execute it from there;
+***If you are using a gLua loader, you will have to copy the script itself (which you can do by opening the Lua file with any text editor), paste it into the loader's console and execute it from there;

-***If you are using a prorpietary .lua script loader, follow the tutorial that came with it.
+***If you are using a prorpietary Lua script loader, follow the tutorial that came with it.
 There is not much else I can help you with in this instance;

-***If you are having trouble with loading IdiotBox or other .lua scripts on public servers, message me on Discord (phizz0777) and I will assist you as best as I possibly can.
+***If you are having trouble with loading IdiotBox or other Lua scripts on public servers, message me on Discord (phizz0777) and I will assist you as best as I possibly can.

 -----REPORTING ISSUES:-----